jackcook/simple-predictive-coding/README.md

 The core implementation is in lines 53-129, but most of this is comments: there are only 39 lines of code.
 Feel free to read it, run some experiments, and write an issue or send me an email if you think anything is unclear!

+**NEW:** `eo.py` contains a heavily commented implementation of [error optimization](https://arxiv.org/abs/2505.20137), a new reparameterization of predictive coding that is much more efficient for training deep networks.
+The core implementation is in lines 54-140, but again, most of this is comments, and there are only 48 lines of code.

 ## Setup

 ```bash